jmhinric/Dance-Share/README.md

-# Dance Share
+# DanceShare
 by John Hinrichs

 ### GA WDI NYC Jan 14, Project 1

 ### Overview

-**Dance Share** is a Yelp-like application that allows users to write reviews for modern dance concerts.
+**DanceShare** is a Yelp-like application that allows users to write reviews for modern dance concerts.

 ### Technologies Used